-- Utilize specific music therapy and counseling techniques with individuals and groups in a variety of settings, with emphasis on medical and psychotherapeutic settings. - Demonstrate advanced understanding of the theoretical foundations of music therapy and counseling, and apply those theories to practice. - Demonstrate advanced understanding of, and ability to utilize, methods of music therapy assessment. - Understand ethical issues and current business practices of music therapy.
+- Apply an advanced understanding of the theoretical foundations of music therapy and counseling to practice. - Utilize specific music therapy and counseling techniques with individuals and groups in a variety of settings, with emphasis on medical and psychotherapeutic settings. - Demonstrate advanced understanding of, and ability to use, methods of music therapy assessment. - Appraise ethical issues and current business practices of music therapy practice.